jefp/aws-control-tower-aggregator-notifier/README.md

 * NOTIFY_LAMBDA_ARN
 * CONFIG_TABLE

-3. Subscribe the NOTIFY_LAMBDA function CustomControlTower-Config-Notification-function to topic **aws-controltower-AggregateSecurityNotifications**
+3. Subscribe the lambda function **CustomControlTower-Config-Notification-function** to topic **aws-controltower-AggregateSecurityNotifications**
 ```bash

 # Add Lambda to SNS as subscription